Application for a Grant—Individual

 If you want your project to be considered for one of the following initiatives, select it from the drop-down list.

-Does your proposal involve Aboriginal research, as defined by SSHRC?
+Does your proposal involve Indigenous research, as defined by SSHRC?

-Select “Yes” if you wish to signal to the adjudication committee that your application should be reviewed in the context of SSHRC’s definition of Aboriginal research and its Guidelines for the Merit Review of Aboriginal Research.
+Select “Yes” if you wish to signal to the adjudication committee that your application should be reviewed in the context of SSHRC’s definition of Indigenous research and its Guidelines for the Merit Review of Indigenous Research.

-The applicant has primary responsibility for the event and/or outreach activity and assumes administrative responsibility for the grant.
+The applicant has primary responsibility for project and assumes administrative responsibility for the grant.

 Carefully review the Eligibility section of the Connection Grants funding opportunity description before completing this module.